Mail Lists

 4. Click the Search button.

-The list of Mail Lists fitting the search will appear.
+The list of Mail Lists fitting the search opens.

 From this window two or more Mail Lists can be merged into one.
 Click here to learn how to merge mail lists.